Azure/AzureSqlBulkFailover/Source/RunbookEntrypoint.md

 ## Loop

 The script uses a `foreach` loop to iterate over the `$scriptsToExecute` array and execute each script in turn.
 For each script, the loop outputs a message indicating which script is being executed, and then uses the call operator (`&`) to invoke the script.
-The script is invoked with several named parameters (`-SubscriptionId`, `-ResourceGroupName`, `-ServerName`) that are passed to the script as arguments.
+The script is invoked with several named parameters (`ScriptProperties`,`SubscriptionId`, `ResourceGroupName`, `ServerName`) that are passed to the script as arguments.

 ## Notes